Visheon/ReviveApp/README.md

 # Revive – Calorie & Nutrition Tracker

 Revive is a native Android app for tracking daily calorie intake and macronutrients.
-It calculates a personalized calorie and macro target based on the user's stats and activity level, then lets them log food throughout the day against that target — with a food library, reusable custom meals, adjustable goals, and meal-reminder notifications.
+It calculates a personalized calorie and macro target based on the user's stats and activity level, then lets them log food throughout the day against that target, with a food library, reusable custom meals, adjustable goals, and meal-reminder notifications.
 Data is synced per-user via Firebase.

 ---